 To find valuable long-tail keywords to target:

-- Navigate to Keyword Phrases- in the Search Traffic section.
+Navigate to Keyword Phrases- in the Search Traffic section.
 On this page, you can see different combinations of keywords and the percentage of traffic they're sending to the websites you selected.
-Dive into the insights you can gain from this page in this article.

 On the top bar, you’ll see the filter “Any Search Length” which allows you to surface search terms with 3 keywords.
 This will list out long-tail keywords that drive some portion of website traffic, probably on the lower end, and these are great keyword opportunities.

 Now you’ve got a feel for the keywords driving traffic in your market, let’s build a Keyword List with valuable keywords to target!

 SimilarWeb’s Keyword Generator Tool will find thousands of valuable long-tail keywords based on any seed keyword in a matter of seconds across any language.
 You’ll also see exact search volume, trends and the website winning for each keyword so you can make an informed decision on the keywords you add to your list.

 To generate a Keyword List with the Keyword Generator Tool:

 Go to your Workspace and in the side menu, select the + next to Keyword Lists